duoshock/UM-70/Assembly Guide.md

 <img src="images/16_OLED_Conn_B.jpg" width="400">
 </a>

 Insert 4 pins connector to the back of the PCB.
-Align it with the marking, and then solder at the front side.
+Align it with the marking and then solder.

-**Be sure to solder correctly in this step, there will no access to the solder joints once the OLED screen is in place.**
+### **Be sure to solder correctly in this step, it will no access to the solder joints once the OLED screen is in place.**

 <a href="images/OLEDScreen_A.jpg">
 <img src="images/OLEDScreen_A.jpg" width="400">